jmencinapino/equativ-custom-script/README.md

 Another common third-party integration is based on **DoubleVerify (DV)**.
 The setup for this third-party measurement tool is typically intended to provide both impression and viewability measurement.

-For detailed instructions and example code, please refer to the dedicated repository: [IAS Viewability Integration](https://github.com/jmencinapino/dv-viewability-integration).
+For detailed instructions and example code, please refer to the dedicated repository: [DoubleVerify Viewability Integration](https://github.com/jmencinapino/dv-viewability-integration).

 ---
 ## Disclaimer